ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 ``extract_time``
 ----------------

-This function subsets a dataset between two points in times.
-It removes all times in the dataset before the first time and after the last time point.
+This function extracts data within specific time criteria.
+The preprocessor removes all times which fall outside the specified time range.
 The required arguments are relatively self explanatory:

 * ``start_year``
 * ``start_month``